markevans/method_call_recorder/README.markdown

     method_call.method  #  :[] (a symbol representing the method call)
     method_call.args    #  [1] (an array of the args)

+You can reset the recorded method chain using

+    rec._reset!

+For a few methods, see the specs (sorry!)

 Install
 -------
 Install from github gems in usual way